1000-976-Great Vocals

 Writer/Composer: Stephen Stills (1969)

-Their acapella harmony, with lone guitar, makes this one of the most imitated Folk group offerings in music.
-Very few can match the sheer beauty of their blended voices with impeccable harmony.
+Their acapella harmony, with lone guitar, makes this one of the most admired Folk group offerings in music.
+Very few can match the sheer beauty of their blended voices as impeccable!
 This American Folk / Rock group with their 4th entry on our list, solidifies CCN as the pinnacle of perfect, uncanny and unique harmony, distinctively recognizable as different from everyone else.
 David Crosby’s amazing high harmony was evident even in the previous groups he was in, such as The Byrds and Buffalo Springfield.
-Try to sing along in the chorus, “They are one person / They are two alone / They are three together / They are for-r each other.”
+Try to sing along in the chorus, “They are one person / They are two alone / They are three together / They are for-or each other.”
 They possess a birdlike quality that turns on a dime, holding or bending the note at precisely the right time.
 This cut from their debut album is…Astonishing!

 Link # 1 The B side of their first hit, Marrakesh Express.
 Link # 2 Live from Woodstock on August 15, 1969.